severinleuenberger/R2D2-as-real-AI-companion/110_WEB_UI_ARCHITECTURE_AND_INTEGRATION.md

   - `audio-notification`: Checks for `/r2d2/audio/person_status` topic
 - Returns detailed error messages if service starts but topics don't publish

+**Camera Device Exclusivity Enhancement (December 15, 2025):**
+- Enhanced service manager to include `sleep 3` delay when switching between camera services
+- The "Start Recognition" command now includes: `stop camera-stream && sleep 3 && start camera-perception && start audio-notification`
+- This 3-second delay ensures the OAK-D camera device is fully released before the next service attempts to access it
+- Prevents `X_LINK_DEVICE_ALREADY_IN_USE` errors when switching between recognition and stream modes
+- Both the service manager API (`get_recognition_mode_command`) and the HTML command display include this delay

 **rosbridge Detection:**
 - Added `/api/status/rosbridge` endpoint for rosbridge availability detection
 - Does NOT auto-start rosbridge (detection only, as per design constraints)